acadent/acadent.github.io/_pages/about.md

 Background and Education
 ------

 Raju Rangaswami received M.S. and Ph.D. degrees in Computer Science from the [University of California at Santa Barbara](https://www.cs.ucsb.edu/).
-Previously I earned a B.Tech. degree in Computer Science from the [Indian Institute of Technology, Kharagpur](http://cse.iitkgp.ac.in/), India.
+Previously he earned a B.Tech. degree in Computer Science from the [Indian Institute of Technology, Kharagpur](http://cse.iitkgp.ac.in/), India.

 Honors and Awards